shanedunne/the-bull-case/README.md

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Python framework for building web applications
 - [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) - Templating engine to compliment Flask & Python
 - [MongoDB](https://www.mongodb.com/) - NoSQL database program, using JSON-like documents.
+- [ImageKit](https://imagekit.io/) - Used to host images for display on site
+- - ImageKit enables automatic optimisation and real time transformation to resize images depending on the screen size in use

 ### Workspace and Related Tools
 - [Gitpod](https://www.gitpod.io/) - Integrated Development Environment used to write the code